KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 **pegsexchange pegstxid tokenid amount**

 The `pegsexchange` method allows the exchange of a given amount of the Smart Chain's coins for the deposited tokens.
-This method is used when the user does not have an account, but wants to exchange the Smart Chain's coins for the tokenized Cryptocurrencies..
+This method is used when the user does not have an account, but wants to exchange the Smart Chain's coins for the tokenized Cryptocurrencies.
+This method repays the debt of another user whose account is in the "yellow zone" (debt ratio is around 80% based on current prices) and improves their debt ratio and prevent their account from being liquidated.

 ### Arguments